Hawks GM Fields says Snyder a candidate to replace McMillan - WHIZ News

 Snyder was a Hawks assistant in 2013-14.

-Other possible candidates include Golden State assistant Kenny Atkinson and Milwaukee assistant Charles Lee.
-Both are former Atlanta assistants.
+Other possible candidates include Golden State assistant Kenny Atkinson and Milwaukee assistant Charles Lee, both former Atlanta assistants.

 Fields said he has started talking with potential candidates and could make a hire this season.
-Assistant coach Joe Prunty began serving as interim coach with Wednesday’s practice but may not be involved in the interview process for the full-time position.
+Assistant coach Joe Prunty began serving as interim coach at practice Wednesday but may not be involved in the interview process for the full-time position.

 McMillan, 58, went 99-80 as Atlanta’s coach, including a 27-11 record as interim in the second half of the 2020-21 season.
 His success that season in leading Atlanta to the Eastern Conference finals earned him the full-time position.